Undergraduate Programs

 ENTERPRISE LEADERSHIP

-Students will gain knowledge, skills and the ability to be superior leaders that positively affect organizational, social, cultural, and economic goals and change initiatives.
+Gain the knowledge, skills and ability to become a leader that positively affect organizational, social, cultural and economic goals and change initiatives.

 eSPORTS